elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 Just like Chapter 4, which dealt with the Fast Fourier Transform, this chapter
-will feature an elegant *method*, not so much code, which is simple.
+will feature an elegant *method*.
 We simply
 want to highlight the linear algebra packages available in SciPy, which form
 the basis of much scientific computing.